 What bamboo species grow well in containers?

 You could technically grow almost every bamboo species in a container.
-However, not all species will thrive amazingly.
+However, not all bamboo varieties will thrive amazingly.
 They will be shorter and thinner.

-When picking the species you want to keep in mind that it will probably only grow half of its potential height (in your local area).
+When picking the right type of bamboo you want to keep in mind that it will probably only grow half of its potential height (in your local area).

 As a general rule, if you plan on using a planter it’s best to pick a clumping bamboo because you won’t have to deal with the complex root system.
 You obviously can grow running species as well though.
 Shorter runners will do better than the taller ones.